By Alisa Kovalenko and Marysia Nikitiuk

 Traces

-Six Ukrainian women share stories of the traumatic experience of sexual violence and torture they went through at the hands of Russian soldiers during the Russian aggression war in Ukraine from 2014 to 2023, for the sake of preserving memory and truth.
-“Traces” weaves together the elements of their stories and life trajectories into a complex psychological multi-portrait, creating a picture of a collective trauma and a unique document of the crimes committed by the occupiers who came to Ukraine.
-It’s a journey through the underworld of dark memories, with all its possible hidden traces to find a way out.
-Iryna, Liudmyla, Halyna, Tetiana, Olha, and Mefodiivna go through the difficult path on their way to recovery and unite to support each other.
-Together, these women also begin to work for a common goal: to break down stigma and silence and to search for justice.
-They are all members of SEMA UKRAINE, a community of Ukrainian women survivors of conflict-related sexual violence (CRSV).
+Six women share their stories of the traumatic experience of sexual violence and torture during Russian aggression in Ukraine in 2014-23 in order to preserve the truth.
+Traces weaves their experience into a complex psychological multi-portrait, revealing collective trauma and documenting war crimes.
+It’s a journey through the dark memories with all possible hidden traces to find a way out.
+Iryna, Liudmyla, Halyna, Tetiana, Olha, and Mefodiivna go through the difficult path to recovery and unity to support each other.
+Together they work towards a common goal: breaking the stigma and seeking justice.
+They are members of SEMA Ukraine, a community of Ukrainian women survivors of Conflict-Related Sexual Violence (CRSV) who speak out and fight against sexual violence as a weapon of war, turning their testimonies into a reverse powerful weapon.

 Country : Ukraine